When I tell my friends and family that our whole team is remote, they usually have similar questions:

 Pros: simple interface, holds a lot of ‘stuff’

-Cons: if you don’t tend to keep your data organize, things can get lost in the sea of your Basecamp
+Cons: if you don’t tend to keep your data organized, things can get lost in the sea of your Basecamp

 From college students to working professionals, Google Docs always come in handy.
 When we are working on website content or preparing materials for Jenn’s keynote, we can work collaboratively and track changes using Google Docs.